zazuko/barnard59/packages/graph-store/README.md

 - `endpoint`: The URL of the graph store endpoint as a string.
 - `user`: User for basic authentication.
 - `password`: Password for basic authentication.
+- `maxQuadsPerRequest`: The maximum number of quads per request until a new request is made.
+  (default: 500000)

 ## Examples